 1. Reflectors

-Reflectors are one option that can be used to bounce light back into a scene, reducing the need for fill flash or extra lighting.
+Reflectors are one option for bouncing light back into a scene, reducing the need for fill flash or extra lighting.

 Simply raising the reflector closer to the subject can also help to control glare and provide shaded areas.
 Photographers can find the best way to reduce glare and create shaded areas without using scrims.